Chapter 13: Resources

 ECPAT – USA’s mission is to protect every child’s human right to live free of trafficking and threats of sexual exploitation.
 It is a member of ECPAT International.
 It engages in legislative advocacy, youth education, community education, and private sector engagement.

-The is run by the Polaris Project.
+The National Human Trafficking Hotline is run by the Polaris Project.
 It is a national, toll-free hotline, available to answer calls, texts, and live chats from anywhere in the United States, 24 hours a day, 7 days a week.
 The Call Center has diverse personnel available who speak in more than 200 languages.
 The National Hotline’s mission is to link human trafficking victims and survivors to critical support and services.
 This linkage helps victims and survivors to get help and to stay safe.
 Additionally, the hotline is there to equip the anti-trafficking community with the tools to effectively combat human trafficking.

 The National Hotline offers 24-hour access to a safe space to report tips, seek services, and ask for help.
 They can be reached at 1-888-373-7888 | Text BeFree (233733).